• Skip to primary navigation

 How to Make Edible Brownie Batter

 How to make edible brownie batter is so easy!
 You simply blend all of the ingredients except the chocolate chips and dippers, of course, in a food processor or blender until silky smooth.
-Then you’ll transfer the batter to a bowl and fold in the chocolate chips.
-And that’s it!
-Dip in your favorite fruit or crunchy snack like pretzels.

 Two images of blended and unblended edible brownie batter in a food processor.